COVID-19 Information Read the Latest

 Here’s what you can expect when you come to us for your child's first consult.

-Dr. Escolar will make or confirm a precise MLD diagnosis and find out how much the disease has progressed.
+Your child will have a thorough exam at the NDRD program.
+Dr. Deepa Rajan from the NDRD will make or confirm a precise MLD diagnosis and learn how much the disease has progressed.

-Because we work as a team here at the center, other doctors and staff might see your child during your visit.
+Because we work as a team at the center, other doctors and staff might see your child during your visit.

-These may include specialists in:
+These may include experts in:

 During your visit, we'll talk with you about:

-By the end of your visit, you will have a care plan tailored to your child’s MLD and needs.
-We'll also schedule a follow-up visit in 3 months.
+By the end of your visit, you'll have a care plan tailored to your child's MLD and needs.

-You'll meet our nurse practitioner (NP).
-You can contact our NP by phone or video conference with any concerns you have between now and your next appointment.
+You'll meet our nurse practitioner.
+You can contact them by phone or video conference with any concerns you have between now and your next appointment.

-You can also find your child's test results if you signed up for myCHP — Children's patient portal.
+You can also find your child's test results on myCHP — Children's patient portal. myCHP portal lets you manage your child's health online.

-myCHP lets you manage your child's health online.
-It's free to patients, parents, and guardians of Children's Hospital of Pittsburgh of UPMC.
+It's free to patients, parents, and guardians of UPMC Children's Hospital of Pittsburgh.

 When a child has a rare disease like MLD, it affects the whole family.

-The best care approach happens when we merge our MLD expertise with your knowledge of what’s best for your child.
+At the Center for Rare Disease Therapy, we see each family member as our partner.
+The best care approach happens when we merge our MLD expertise with your knowledge of what's best for your child.

 Clinical Studies